 - The person whose library privileges are suspended shall be advised in writing of the suspension and the reason for such action.
 The offending person shall also be informed that the suspension may be appealed at the next regularly scheduled Library Board meeting.

 - One of the primary missions of the LPLA is to provide a variety of services for children of all ages.
 The library encourages visits by young children and it is our desire to make these visits both memorable and enjoyable of the child.

 - “Unattended” means that the parent or designated person is not in close proximity to the child.
 Library staff cannot be expected to assume responsibility for the care of unsupervised children in the library.
 Parents are responsible fo their children’s behavior while in the library.

-- Therefore, it is the policy of the Library that all children six years and under must be in the company of a parent/responsible person while in the library.
+- Therefore, it is the policy of the Library that all children twelve years and under must be in the company of a parent/responsible person while in the library.
 Even if the young person is attending a program, it is required that the parent/responsible person remain in the library throughout the program.

 - If it is determined that a child is lost or left unattended a staff member shall bring the child to the Library Director or other staff member in charge.
 He/she will then attempt to identify and locate the parent/responsible person.
 If a parent/ responsible person cannot be found then the child will be remanded to the care of the Wood Co.
 Police Department.